29 releases

 rumdl README.md

-# Check all Markdown files in a directory (recursive)
+# Check all Markdown files in current directory and subdirectories

 rumdl .